Yeetoxic/MineStats/README.md

 ```
 docker-compose up -d
 ```
-from here you can start and stop the server and app the same you would any other docker container
+You may start and stop the server and app the same you would any other docker container

 ## Additional Setup
 - Note: please set `enable-query` to `true` in the `server.properties` file!